 I direct the international part of our iAD equation, and have a background in performance art, music, photography, marketing, and technologies like blockchain.
 You can view my photography here …

-I’m the Captain of Chaos at iADx365, but more conservatively, the User Experience/UX Brand Director.
-I became an iAD Partner in 2015, and would love to hear from you.
+I’m the Captain of Chaos at iADx365, but more conservatively, the User Experience/UX Brand Director, and would love to hear from you.

 Want to see how iAD is evolving … ||||]>